Skip to content

 “Altogether” vs. “all together”

-Though both words sound alike and are spelled similarly, they are different words with two distinct meanings.
-This means they’re not interchangeable with each other, so make sure not to confuse the two in writing!
+Though both words sound alike and are spelled similarly, they have different meanings and are not interchangeable with each other—make sure not to confuse them in writing!

 When to use ‘altogether’ vs. ‘all together’